List of WWE television programming: Biography: WWE Legends (2021–present)

 Biography: WWE Legends is a television series produced by WWE and A&E.

 WWE's Most Wanted Treasures (2021–present)

 WWE's Most Wanted Treasures is a television series produced by WWE and A&E.

 Rivals (2022–present)

 Hosted by Freddie Prinze Jr. for the first three seasons and by Gabriel Iglesias from season four onwards, WWE Rivals is a round table discussion featuring WWE Legends and Superstars examining the most iconic rivalries in WWE.

-WWE LFG (2025–present)
+LFG (2025–present)

 WWE LFG involves "rising talent" competing for a NXT contract.
 The competitors are mentored by WWE Hall of Famers and veterans, including Bubba Ray Dudley, The Undertaker, Shawn Michaels, Mickie James, and Booker T.

 WWE Unreal (2025–present)

 WWE Unreal is a behind-the-scenes documentary series broadcast on Netflix.